Valarie Lawson

 Valarie Lawson (born August 14, 1966) is an American politician and a Democratic member of the Rhode Island Senate, representing District 14 since January 2019.

-Lawson is also an educator at East Providence High School where she teaches U.S History and civics.
-She is also the Vice-President of the National Education Association of Rhode Island, she will become the president of this teachers union in 2023.
+Lawson was an educator at East Providence High School where she taught U.S History and civics.
+She was also the Vice-President of the National Education Association of Rhode Island.
+She became the president of this teachers union in 2023.